mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 vulnerable to an insurrection but this was a heady time for the Imperium.
-The Moot, the peerage and indeed billions of Imperial citizens were reaping the benefits of Cleon’s dream.
+The Moot, the peerage and indeed billions of Imperial citizens were reaping the benefits of Cleon's dream.
 Free trade and the security of the empire were making people rich beyond their wildest imagination and giving them a level of stability that neither they nor their ancestors had seen since before the Long Night.

-The Vargr Campaigns continued successfully during Porfiria’s reign.
+The Vargr Campaigns continued successfully during Porfiria's reign.
 With a serviceable route through Corridor, the Imperium established a strong foothold in Deneb and the Spinward Marches, pushing out
 Zhodani colonies on the spinward-coreward corner of